Nayhomi25/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4-lastlines: Displays the last 10 lines of the file /etc/passwd

-5-firstlines: Displays the first 10 lines of thr file /etc/passwd
+5-firstlines: Displays the first 10 lines of the file /etc/passwd

+6-third_line: Displays the third line of the file iacta